schmidsi/melon-reporting/docs/02-appendices/B-projectmanagement/03-Journal.md

 * priceHistory: is daily interval good?
 * priceHistory: which value? mean or median or snapshot?
 * Address to real name lookups on-chain?

+## Calendar Week 19

+Hello everybody

+### Minutes

+Last week we met in Zug for the presentation and a fruitful discussion of our prototype work.
+You find the minutes [online](https://melon-reporting.now.sh/02-appendices/E-minutes/) but also copy/pasted to this mail for your reading convenience.

+### Work

+* We updated the [project planning](https://github.com/melonproject/reporting-thesis/projects/1) according to the feedback from this meeting
+* We added [decisions](https://melon-reporting.now.sh/02-appendices/B-projectmanagement/06-Decisions.html) derived from this meeting.
+Also pasted to this mail.
+The main decision is that we will focus on on-chain data but document the interface how in the future off-chain data (e.g. from IPFS) could also be used.
+* Benjamin deployed the auditing prototype smart contracts to kovan and the simple front-end to now: https://auditing-frontend-hccgfdqbgw.now.sh/.
+Please make sure that you have MetaMask installed if accessing this link otherwise an ugly error will appear.

+### Small planning shift

+We realized that there is too little time and resources left until the end of the second iteration on 5th July.
+But we already have two counter measures:

+* We promised to also hand in a first draft of the report to the coaches by 5th July.
+We decided that the main focus for this iteration should be the product and not the report.
+So we'll focus on building the product and will work on the report later on: **The new deadline for the first draft of the report is: 11th July**, so that the coaches have enough time to read it until the coach meeting on 17th July.
+* Simon will try to synchronize the general Melon-planning with the thesis planning better in order to move some days from the final sprint in August to June.

+### Next steps

+* **All**: Find more users for explorative user testings / interviews.
+If you know someone who is interested in our work and could have good feedback, please send me the contacts.
+* Enhance mockup with all the feedback.
+The mockup will have much more features on it as we will actually implement.
+This is by intention: The mockup should also guide and inspire future work.
+* Start with the real product:
+  * Deterministic data extraction module with GraphQL endpoint
+  * Report rendering/visualization
+* **Next milestone: 12th June: Final specification** presented to the coaches in Brugg.